ken107/CarND-MPC-Project/README.md

 ### Polynomial Fitting

-The polynomial fitting (main.cpp line 122) is performed in the car's coordinate system.
-So before fitting, the waypoints provided by the simulator in map coordinates need to be transformed to into car coordinates (main.cpp line 118).
-This is a standard linear transformation involving a reverse translation of the car position followed by a reverse rotation of its orientation.
+Polynomial fitting is performed in the car's coordinate system.
+So before fitting, the waypoints provided by the simulator (in map coordinates) needed to be transformed to into car coordinates (main.cpp line 118).
+This is a standard linear transformation involving a reverse translation by the car's position followed by a reverse rotation by its orientation.

-The vehicle state returned by the simulator is unprocessed, except for the steering angle, which is reversed and multiplied by the actual _max_steering_angle_ of the car (main.cpp line 99).
+The vehicle state returned by the simulator is not processed, except for the steering angle, which is reversed and then multiplied by the actual _max_steering_angle_ of the car (main.cpp line 99).
 The opposite happens when we need to send steering actuations to the simulator (main.cpp line 155).

 ### Dealing With Latency